-Name of fund: L&G EMERGING MARKETS SHORT DURATION BOND FUND

-The objective of the Fund is to provide long term return consisting of a combination of capital growth and income.
+Investment Objective The objective of the Fund is to provide long term return consisting of a investment Objective combination of capital growth and income.
 The Fund aims to deliver this objective while maintaining a lower weighted average carbon intensity than the Benchmark Index.
 The Fund is actively managed and seeks to achieve this objective by investing in a broad range of fixed income securities of which at least 80% will be issued in US Dollar, Sterling or Euro by Developing/Emerging Market governments and corporates.

-The Fund is managed with reference to the blended benchmark consisting of 50% JPM Morgan EMBI Global Diversified 3-5 year Total Return Index and 50% JP Morgan CEMBI Broad Diversified 3-5 year Total Return Index, the "Benchmark Index"

-The Investment Manager has broad discretion over the composition of the Fund's portfolio, will not be tied to investing in the constituents of any index and will use its discretion with regards to selecting the companies, sectors, and geographical exposure of the Fund's holdings.
+Investment Policy The Fund is managed with reference to the blended benchmark consisting of 50% JPM Morgan EMBI Global Diversified 3-5 year Total Return Index and 50% JP Morgan CEMBI Broad Diversified 3-5 year Total Return Index, the "Benchmark Index" The Investment Manager has broad discretion over the composition of the Fund's portfolio, will not be tied to investing in the constituents of any index and will use its discretion with regards to selecting the companies, sectors, and geographical exposure of the Fund's holdings.
 The Benchmark Index is used for performance comparison purposes and does not constrain the Fund's portfolio construction.
-The degree to which the composition of the Fund's portfolio may deviate from the Benchmark Index will vary over time.
-The Fund's performance may be meaningfully different from that of the Benchmark Index.
+The degree to which the composition of the Fund's performance may be meaningfully different from that of the Benchmark Index.
 The Fund targets an overall duration of approximately 3 years.
 The Fund is able to invest up to 10% in local currency in these markets.
 The Fund may invest in fixed income securities when they are first issued and may sell those securities shortly after they are issued.

-To evaluate the investments held in the Fund, the Investment Manager uses "in house" credit research, combined with both external and internal ESG (environmental, social and governance) research, to form an investment view inline with the following ESG investment strategies:

-i.
-The Fund aims to maintain a lower weighted average carbon intensity than the Benchmark Index.

-- ii.
-The Fund excludes investments in issuers in the Future World Protection List and in accordance with the Investment Manager's Climate Impact Pledge. - iii.
+To evaluate the investments held in the Fund, the Investment Manager uses "in house" credit research, combined with both external and internal ESG (environmental, social and governance) research, to form an investment view in- line with the following ESG investment strategies: i.
+The Fund aims to maintain a lower weighted average carbon intensity than the Benchmark Index. ii.
+The Fund excludes investments in issuers in the Future World Protection List and in accordance with the Investment Manager's Climate Impact Pledge. iii.
 The Fund systematically applies ESG factor evaluation as part of the investment decision-making process.
 The Fund promotes environmental and social characteristics and therefore it is a financial product referred to in Article 8 of Regulation (EU) 2019/2088.
 Further information on the environmental and social characteristics of the Fund can be found in the Sustainability Disclosure Annex of this Prospectus.
 The type of fixed income securities which the Fund can invest in includes, but is not limited to bonds issued by corporations or governments (with variable interest repayment terms which may be fixed or floating or inflation linked), zero coupon bonds, asset backed and mortgage related securities, perpetual bonds, hybrid fixed income securities, preferred securities, convertible securities, contingent convertible debt securities, and distressed securities provided that the above fixed income securities qualify as Transferable Securities or Money Market Instruments in accordance with the provisions of the Prospectus.